 Romanticizing the past – advocating a return to an indigenous past that never actually existed – surely is not the answer.
 And just what does “traditional ways” include?
 Does it include electricity?
 Computers?
 Cell phones?
 Money?
 Snowmobiles?
 Rifles?
 Boats with kickers?
 Literacy?
 Modern medicine and surgery?
 Hip-hop music?
 Speaking English or French?
 A house that you live in all year ’round?
-Teaching at one of the white man’s universities?
-Just how far back in time is it to “traditional”?
-Will it include white dog sacrifices?
+A teaching job at one of the white man’s universities?
+Will “traditional” ways include white dog sacrifices?
 Special isolated menstruation huts?
 Vision quests?

 A Misrepresentation of the Past:

 To emphasize the harmonious nature of life before the coming of the white man, Wheatley tells us of the annual month-of-May Ojibwe “meetings with the Sioux on the south shore of Lake Superior to exchange medicines“.
 The word “Sioux” is Ojibwe in origin and had the uncomplimentary meaning of “little snake”.
 [For the Ojibwe the Iroquois were the big snakes.]
-Also known as the Dakotas, they were a neighbouring tribe who lived at the west end of Lake Superior.
+Also known as the Dakotas, they were a neighbouring people who lived at the west end of Lake Superior.
 When the Ojibwe moved into this area from further east around 1650 to 1700, they battled with the Dakota for control of this land.
-For generations there were back and forth raids and battles between the two tribes for control; the Ojibwe won out and the Dakota moved further west.
+For generations there were back and forth raids and battles between the two cultural groups for control; the Ojibwe won out and the Dakota moved further west.

 For generations, the Ojibwe were also at war with the Iroquois tribes.
 This is in the historical record; what Wheatley presents is a pre-European-contact paradise that never existed.
 This may suit his purpose but it gives those watching the film a false idea of the way things actually were.

 - See also this article – “The Ojibwa-Iroquois War: The War The Five Nations Did Not Win” for a comprehensive and well-researched summary that sets the record straight.

-Today’s petroglyph site is presented as “The Teaching Rocks”, a place where select young people were taken as a step in the initiation into becoming shamans.
-Using the images on the rock as teaching tools, the young person would learn some of the truths that he would need to become a medicine man in his own right.
+Today’s petroglyph site is presented as “The Teaching Rocks”, a place where select young people were supposedly taken as a step in the initiation into becoming shamans.
+Using the images on the rock as teaching tools, Wheatley states that the young person would learn some of the truths that he would need to become a medicine man in his own right.

 3. The Petroglyph Site